-Include the whole crew
+Include the whole crew.

 You don’t have to choose just one or two readers—you can have all of your guests read together.
 Include a reading’s text in your program, and have your officiant ask all of your guests to stand and read it together at a particular point in the ceremony.
 This can unite all of your and your future spouse’s loved ones in a very symbolic way.
 You’ll truly feel surrounded by love.

-Display wedding readings in other ways
+Display wedding ceremony readings in other ways.

 If there are a lot of readings that you want to include in your ceremony but can’t for time purposes, there are other ways that you can share them with your guests.
 Print the reading in your ceremony programs, quote them on signage, or even include a passage from a reading in your thank-you speech at the reception.

-Remember: Wedding readings are optional
+Remember: Wedding readings are optional.